 The newly opened Sea Bees Dive Centre on Koh Phi Phi is at the Holiday Inn Resort, located on the Northern part of the island on Laem Tong Beach.
 This beautiful white-sand beach is considered to be the most beautiful beach on Koh Phi Phi Island.

-Our flagship, the Marco Polo, is ready to take you and your friends on a 6 day adventure to the best dive spots Phuket has to offer.
+Our flagship, the Marco Polo, is ready to take you and your friends on a 6 day adventure to the best dive spots Thailand has to offer.